Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Introduction

-Consequently, despite decades of progress in stiff ODE solvers, efficiently integrating detailed chemical kinetics continues to be a significant challenge, especially within computationally intensive environments such as Computational Fluid Dynamics (CFD).
-These limitations strongly motivate the development of innovative acceleration strategies, including machine-learning-based surrogate models, to reduce the computational overhead associated with stiff chemical source-term evaluations while retaining physical fidelity.
-In this regard, several machine learning models have been proposed such as the ones that use artificial neural networks (ANNs) \cite{Sharma_2020_Deep} and parallel ResNets \cite{Brown_2021_RESDON}.
+Despite decades of advances in stiff ODE solvers, the efficient integration of detailed chemical kinetics remains a major challenge, particularly in turbulent reacting-flow simulations in computational fluid dynamics (CFD).
+This strongly motivates the development of innovative acceleration strategies, including machine-learning-based surrogate models, to reduce the computational overhead associated with stiff chemical source-term evaluations while retaining physical fidelity.
+In this regard, several machine learning models have been proposed such as artificial neural networks (ANNs)-based models \cite{Sharma_2020_Deep} and parallel ResNets \cite{Brown_2021_RESDON}.
 Physics-informed neural networks (PINNs) proposed by \cite{Raissi_2019_PINN} have also been used to accelerate stiff chemistry via quasi-steady state assumptions \cite{Ji_2021_Stiff} or through extreme theory of functional connections \cite{Frankel_2024_Hybrid}.
-Neural operators such as DeepONets \cite{Lu_2021_DeepONet}, FNOs \cite{Li_2020_FNO} and DeepOKANs \cite{Liu_2024_KAN, Shukla_2024_DeepOKAN} have also been widely used to accelerate stiff chemistry as the models can be trained offline, which takes the bulk of computational cost in consideration and deployed online \cite{Goswami_2024_Stiff_Kinetics, Kumar_2024_Combustion, Weng_2025_ExFNO, Nath_2025_AMORE}.
-It is, however, well-known that the number of parameters required to train these models also scale with the size of the state variables (features) involved in the chemical system.
+Neural operators such as DeepONets \cite{Lu_2021_DeepONet}, FNOs \cite{Li_2020_FNO} and DeepOKANs \cite{Liu_2024_KAN, Shukla_2024_DeepOKAN} have also been widely used to accelerate stiff chemistry as the models can be trained offline, which takes the bulk of computational cost in consideration, and deployed online \cite{Goswami_2024_Stiff_Kinetics, Venturi_2022_SVDPF, Kumar_2024_Combustion, Weng_2025_ExFNO, Nath_2025_AMORE}.
+Most of these existing approaches, however, either rely on assigning a separate network to each variable or introducing a pre-transformation network within their model architecture, or depend on adaptive weighting schemes to handle variables and samples yielding higher errors.